vp-mithun/mithunvpsite/source/_posts/angular-asp-net-mvc-5-angular-cli-visual-studio-2017.md

 ---

 **Angular** is one of most in-demand web front-end frameworks developed by Google, it gets integrated with any Server side technology.
-In this article, let's learn how to use Angular (Version 6) with ASP.NET MVC 5 using Angular-CLI.
+In this article, let's learn how to use Angular (Version 8) with ASP.NET MVC 5 using Angular-CLI.
 I had written a post a year back on Using Angular4 in [ASP.NET MVC 5](https://www.mithunvp.com/using-angular-2-asp-net-mvc-5-visual-studio/).

  I felt it was little tedious to get it working as so many technologies are involved.
 This article describes minimal steps to get started.

+ > Upgraded to use Angular 8 with ASP.NET MVC 5

  Software pre-requites

 *   Microsoft Visual Studio 2017 (Community Edition)
 *   Install Latest [NodeJs](https://nodejs.org/en/)
-*   TypeScript 2.6 minimum.
+*   TypeScript 3.4

 Installing Angular CLI
 ----------------------